 Offset Smoker And Barrel Smoker Setup And Modifications

 "You gotta learn your pit just like a man learns his woman.
 Or you can't get nothing good outta her."
-Meathead
+Anonymous

 COS have serious shortcomings that can mar meals and marriages.
 At the core of the problem is the simple fact of physics: Heat and smoke want to go up, not sideways.
-So heat and smoke exit the firebox on one side and try to go up making one side a lot hotter than the other.
-COS also leak smoke out and oxygen in so it is very hard to control temp.
-Because the metal is thin, every time you open the door all your hot air escapes and the temps yo-yo up and down.
-They are just plain hard to manage.
+So heat and smoke exit the firebox on one side and try to go up making the side of the cooking chamber next to the firebox much hotter than the side next to the chimney.
+So if you put on six slabs of ribs, some will be done way sooner than the others.
+Yes, you can move them around, but that's a pain, and they still come out uneven.

 Click here for an article with our impressions of many of the different offset smokers on the market, in all price ranges.
-But if you want something that looks macho and works well, get a drum smoker (right).
-There is even a kit that will have you up and running for under $200, and assembly is easy.
-You can even say "I built it myself."
+But if you want something that looks macho and works well, get a drum smoker.
+At only $269 (shipping included), the Pit Barrel Cooker will cook circles around any COS.
+If you prefer, there is even an easy to assemble kit that you can build yourself, or they'll build it for you.

 How to tame your offset